isaacwkm/Unity-Farming-Prototype/README.md

 advancing time.
 The observer pattern is used to allow components to listen for the "OnNextDay" event, which is invoked whenever time is advanced.

+## F0.c

+Rendered tiles are generated in the scene according to the base grid layout.
+A tile interaction script is attached to the player character that uses raycasting to return the tile that is currently moused over.
+A UI menu that allows players to sow three different kinds of plants on that tile will show up when "Mouse0" is clicked.

 ## F0.d

 Tiles have attributes for sun and water levels.
 These get randomized whenever time is advanced by having